Logo

 • Inability to simulate a real attack

 With a third-party organization, youโ€™ll get dedicated pentesters and a fresh take on your security controls.
-Before starting a pentest, discuss with your vendor your scope, budget, time limits, and results of previous protesting.
+Before starting a pentest, discuss your scope, budget, time limits, and results of previous pentesting with your vendor.

 During the pre-attack stage, testers assess vulnerabilities, weaponize themselves, and prepare test scenarios.
 But from outside the testing team, it might look like nothing is happening as thereโ€™s no actual testing going on.
 Itโ€™s okay to ask about the testing process from time to time, but make sure not to rush the preparation stage.
 Remember that this is a time-consuming process.
 For black-box testing, this stage sometimes can take up to 90% of the total estimate.